khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Additional actions

-Table rows can include inline actions located n their far-right column.
-Inline actions should be visible at all times rather than showing on-hover.
-If there are two or more actions in a table row, consider using a button group or a [“more menu” button](https://design.gitlab.com/components/button#ellipsis) with a dropdown list option.
+Table rows can include additional actions located in their far-right column.
+These actions should be visible at all times rather than showing on-hover.
+If there are two or more actions in a table row, consider using a button group or a [“more menu” button](/components/button#ellipsis) with a dropdown list option.

 Todo: Add demo